 Many came forward to lend a hand, and through the years, have sustained daily life through donations of food, clothing, funds and basic needs.

 This is a house of prayer based upon the poustinia tradition.
-It is also a house of listening and a place of friendship under the auspices of the bishop of the Diocese of Gaylord, Michigan, now Bishop Patrick Cooney.
+It is also a house of listening and a place of friendship under the auspices of the Roman Catholic Bishop of the Diocese of Gaylord, Michigan.

 Here you may find a listening ear, friendship, a place to pray, and a lending library of books, tapes, and a few DVDs on many topics, mostly pertaining to the spiritual life.
 The possibilities include writings of the popes, the early Church Fathers, biographies of spiritual leaders such as Sts.
 Francis of Assisi, Catherine of Sienna, Teresa of Avila, John of the Cross, and others, as well as books leading to healing of life’s inner wounds.